Black Mountain Nature Reserve

 The root-rot pathogen (Phytophthora cinnamomi), has been identified in the Black Mountain Nature Reserve.
 Many Australian native plants are susceptible to the root-rot pathogen.
 The disease is a threat to the reserve’s ecosystem.
 Visitors must practise caution by staying on formed tracks.

 Black Mountain Nature Reserve is home to many animals including insects and reptile species.
 The most common marsupials on Black Mountain are Eastern Grey Kangaroo (Macropus giganteus), Swamp Wallaby (Wallabia bicolour) and Ringtail Possum (Pseudocheirus peregrines).

 Reptiles living in the reserve include three snake species, nine skink species, and seven lizard species, including dragons.
 The most common reptiles are the Delicate Skink (Lampropholis delicata) and Copper-tailed Skink (Ctenotus taentolatus).

 A small number of endangered Pink-tailed Worm-lizards (Aprasia parapulchella) have been found in the reserve.
-It is unusual for the lizard to live in a forested location as it is more commonly on hill slopes and grassy woodland.
-Nine frog species and more than 200 insect species have been recorded in the reserve including moths and butterflies, two rare cricket and scorpion species along with a number of ant species and termites.
+It is unusual for the lizard to live in a forested location as it is more commonly found on hill slopes and grassy woodland.
+Nine frog species and more than 200 insect species have been recorded in the reserve, including moths and butterflies, two rare cricket and scorpion species along with a number of ant and termites species.